-Part 4 relates to the powers and duties of the Investigatory Powers Commissioner who must be an ordinary judge of the Court of Appeal.
-He is enjoined to keep under review the exercise and performance of the powers and duties conferred or imposed on the Attorney General under Articles 5-15 and 19 (interception), under Chapter 2 of Part 2 (communications data) and under Part 3 (surveillance and covert human intelligence sources), and o others upon whom powers and duties are conferred or imposed under Chapter 2 of Part 2 or under Part 3.
-The Commissioner is also obliged to give all such assistance, as may be required, by the Tribunal established under Article 46.
+Part 4 relates to the powers and duties of the Investigatory Powers Commissioner, who must be an ordinary judge of the Court of Appeal.
+He is enjoined to keep under review the exercise and performance of the powers and duties conferred or imposed on the Attorney General under Articles 5-15 and 19 (interception), under Chapter 2 of Part 2 (communications data) and under Part 3 (surveillance and covert human intelligence sources), and on others upon whom powers and duties are conferred or imposed under Chapter 2 of Part 2 or under Part 3.
+The Commissioner is also obliged to give all such assistance as may be required by the Tribunal established under Article 46.

-Article 44 imposes a duty on a large number of office holders and individuals, listed in Article 44(1)(a)-(n), to disclose or to provide to the Commissioner any document or information which the Commissioner may require to enable him to carry out his functions under the Law; and Article 39 imposes a specific obligation on the Attorney General to notify the Commissioner at least every 12 months of authorizations for intrusive surveillance which he has granted, renewed or cancelled.
-If the Commissioner becomes aware of any contravention in the provisions of the Law or if he considers that any of the arrangement made under Article 19 are inadequate, he is required to bring the contravention or those inadequacies to the attention of the Bailiff in a report in respect of his functions which he must make to the Bailiff as soon as possible after the end of each calendar year (Article 44(4)).
-Such a report must be laid before the States.
+Article 44 imposes a duty on a large number of office holders and individuals, listed in Article 44(1)(a)-(n), to disclose or to provide to the Commissioner any document or information which the Commissioner may require to enable him to carry out his functions under the 2005 Law; and Article 39 imposes a specific obligation on the Attorney General to notify the Commissioner at least every 12 months of authorizations for intrusive surveillance which he has granted, renewed or cancelled.
+If the Commissioner becomes aware of any contravention in the provisions of the 2005 Law or if he considers that any of the arrangement made under Article 19 are inadequate, he is required to bring the contravention or those inadequacies to the attention of the Bailiff in a Report in respect of his functions which he must make to the Bailiff as soon as possible at the end of each calendar year (Article 44(4)).
+Such a Report must be laid before the States.

-However if it appears to the Bailiff, after consultation with the Commissioner, that the publication of any matter in an annual report would be contrary to the public interest or prejudicial to national security, the prevention or detection of serious crime, the economic well being of Jersey or the continued discharge of the functions of any public authority whose activities include activities which are the subject of review by the Commissioner, the Bailiff may exclude that matter from the copy of the Commissioner's report laid before the States (Article 44(7)).
+However if it appears to the Bailiff, after consultation with the Commissioner, that the publication of any matter in such a Report would be contrary to the public interest or prejudicial to national security, the prevention or detection of serious crime, the economic well-being of Jersey or the continued discharge of the functions of any Public Authority whose activities include activities which are the subject of review by the Commissioner, the Bailiff may exclude that matter from the copy of the Commissioner's Report laid before the States (Article 44(7)).

 Article 46 establishes the Investigatory Powers Tribunal.
-The Tribunal consists of an ordinary judge of the Cour of Appeal (who is to preside), 3 members appointed by the Superior Number of the Royal Court, and 2 Jurats Broadly, the Tribunal's jurisdiction is to hear proceedings concerning actions of the intelligence services which are incompatible with the European Convention on Human Rights; proceedings concerning investigatory powers regulated by this Law or entry on or interference with property or wireless telegraphy conducted by public authorities; complaints by a person who believes that he or she has been subject to the use of investigatory powers, entry on or interference with property or interference with wireless telegraphy, in certain challengeable circumstances; and complaints by a person that he or she has suffered detriment as a consequence of a breach of the duty to secure a key to protected information.
+The Tribunal consists of an ordinary judge of the Court of Appeal (who is to preside), 3 members appointed by the Superior Number of the Royal Court, and 3 Jurats.
+Broadly, the Tribunal's jurisdiction is to hear proceedings concerning actions of the intelligence services which are incompatible with the European Convention on Human Rights, proceedings concerning investigatory powers regulated by the 2005 Law, or entry on or interference with property or wireless telegraphy conducted by Public Authorities, complaints by persons who believe that they have been subject to the use of investigatory powers, or entry on or interference with property or with wireless telegraphy in certain challengeable circumstances, and complaints by persons who believe that they have suffered detriment as a consequence of a breach of the duty to secure a key to protected information.